WSS Style Edit: Winter Essentials

 Most people feel the cold in their hands and it is the first place to show dryness and ageing from winter extremities.
 The easiest way to prevent this is a good hand moisturiser and wearing gloves when heading outside.
 Hats not only add a stylish finish to a winter outfit, it also stops the loss of heat out of the top of your head.

-If you follow our Instagram feed, you will know I wear scarves all year round, as they add a stylish, “finished” look to the most simple of outfits.
-However, in winter I will wear a scarf everyday.
-Get in the habit of wearing a scarf around your neck to keep the throat area warm.
+Get into the habit of wearing a scarf around your neck to keep the throat area warm.
 Do you know that the neck is one of the most overlooked sources of heat loss?
 Anywhere from 40-50% of our body heat can be lost from the surface of the head and neck.